mthvedt/clearley/README.md

 2
 ```

-In particular, note the following:
+The above example demonstrates the following:

 * Rules are modular and can be combined.
 The rule `natnum` comes from the namespace `clearley.lib`.
 It matches any positive number and returns it.
-* Forward-references are handled naturally.
-As long as a symbol is visible when the grammar is built, you're good.
+* Forward-references require no special handling.
+The parser builder resolves all symbols at build time.
 * The order of subrules--sum => sum + term--enforces left-to-right evaluation.
 Clearley can handle ambiguous grammars, so if the order doesn't matter, you could have said sum => sum + sum.
-* Clearley is what you call a "scannerless" parser.
-Many parsers need a separate step to break input into chunks called "tokens".
-Clearley does not need this.
+* Clearley does not need a "tokenization" step, unlike many other parsers.

-More examples live in [test/clearley/test/examples](https://github.com/mthvedt/clearley/tree/master/test/clearley/examples).
+More examples live in [test/clearley/test/examples](https://github.com/eightnotrump/clearley/tree/master/test/clearley/examples).
 For instance, there's a standards-compliant JSON parser.
+JSON uses different tokens (viz. different whitespace, control characters, and escape characters) than does Java.
+This is where Clearley offers an advantage, since Clearley's design makes it natural to use alternate definitions for whitespace and so on.
-Since JSON uses a different set of tokens (i.e. different whitespace, control characters, escape characters) than does Java, this task requires you to define a bunch of low-level parsing stuff as well as the high-level JSON strucutre. _(N.B.: At least two fairly popular parsing libraries use JSON as an example, only to get it wrong and miss a lot of details.
-Clearley's design makes it natural to account for things like difference in whitespace, control characters, encodings.)_
+_(N.B.: At least two fairly popular parsing libraries use JSON as an example, only to get it wrong and miss these details.)_

 Parser related stuff lives in `clearley.core` and the defmatch frontend lives in `clearley.match`.
-All libraries are documented at http://mthvedt.github.io/clearley/codox/ .
+All libraries are documented at http://eightnotrump.github.io/clearley/codox/ .

 ## Working with rules